Skip to main content

 Share

 Trump and Biden had agreed to a second debate on Sept.
-10 on ABC news that the former president had suggested should be moved to Fox.
+10 on ABC News which the former president had suggested should be moved to Fox, the most popular network with his followers.

 Fox News did not immediately respond to a request for comment.